 Q: How long are WREB results valid and what is the time limit after I pass WREB to apply for a license in a member state?

-A: Each member state will accept WREB results for a set time period.
+A: WREB does not put a time limit on results, however, each member state will accept WREB results for a set time period.
 Contact individual state boards or the state board where you wish to be licensed, about the time limits to apply for licensure.
 These times vary from state to state.

 Q: Which states accept WREB exam results?

-A: Please see WREB member states for the most current listing.
+A: Please see WREB member states for the most current listing available at wreb.org.
 However, because this list may change, it is recommended you contact the state board.

 You may also contact the American Association of Dental Boards (AADB) website, www.dentalboards.org for more information and links to all state boards.